- Osteoarthritis affects about 27 million Americans and is the most common chronic condition of the joints.

 Jobs that involve a lot of repetitive motion can be hard on your joints.
 Talk to your doctor about ways to reduce your OA risk if your job involves a lot of:

-- maintains healthy joints
+- maintaining healthy joints

-- relieves stiffness
+- relieving stiffness

-- reduces pain and fatigue
+- reducing pain and fatigue

-- increases muscle and bone strength
+- increasing muscle and bone strength

-Maintain a Healthy Weight
+Maintain a healthy weight

+Exercise can help people develop healthy joints and muscles, but overuse of joints can increase the risk of developing OA.
+The key is balance.
 If your joints are swollen or achy, give them a break.
 Try to avoid using a swollen joint for at least 12 to 24 hours.
-Letting an injured joint heal may reduce the risk of developing OA there in the future.
+Letting an injured joint heal helps reduce the risk of developing OA there in the future.

 In addition, for those who have OA, fatigue can increase pain.
 Make sure you get enough sleep every night.

 According to the Arthritis Foundation, diabetes may be a significant risk factor for developing osteoarthritis.
 High glucose levels can speed up the formation of molecules that make cartilage stiff, and diabetes can also trigger inflammation that can accelerate cartilage loss.
 Keeping diabetes under control and regulating your glucose levels can help prevent OA.